SERMON SEVEN (Pf 7, Q 76, QT 35)

-You must know that this is in reality one and the same thing: to know God and to be known by God, to see God and to be seen by God.
+You must know that this is in reality one and the same thing — to know God and to be known by God, to see God and to be seen by God.
 In knowing and seeing God we know and see that He makes us know and see.
 And just as the luminous air is not different from the fact of illuminating, for it illumines because it is luminous, so do we know by being known, and because He makes us know.
-Therefore Christ said, “Again you will see me” (John 16:22).
-That is to say, by making you see, you know me; and then follows, “Your heart will rejoice,” that is in the vision and knowledge of me, and “no one shall rob you of your joy” (John 16:22).
+Therefore Christ said, “Again you will see me” (John 16:16).
+That is to say, by making you see, you know me; and then follows, “Your heart shall rejoice,” that is, in the vision and knowledge of me, “and your joy no man takes from you” (John 16:22).

-The soul has something in her, a spark of intellect, that never dies; and in this spark, as at the apex of the mind we place the ‘image’ of the soul.
-But there is also in our souls a knowing directed toward externals, the sensible and rational perception which operates in images and words to obscure this from us.
+The soul has something in her, a spark of intellect, that never dies; and in this spark, as at the apex of the mind, we place the image of the soul.
+But there is also in our souls a knowing directed toward externals, the sensible and rational perception, which operates in images and words to obscure this [spark of intellect] from us.
 How then are we God’s sons?
 By sharing one nature with Him.
-But to have any realization of thus being God’s Son, we need to distinguish between the outward and the inward understanding.
+But to have any realisation of thus being God’s Son, we need to distinguish between the outward and the inward understanding.
 The inward understanding is that which is based intellectually in the nature of our soul.
 Yet it is not the soul’s essence but is, rather, rooted there and is something of the life of the soul.
 In saying the understanding is the life of the soul we mean her intellectual life, and that is the life in which man is born as God’s son and to eternal life.
-This understanding is timeless, without place without Here and Now.
+This understanding is timeless, without place — without Here and Now.
 In this life all things are one and all things are common: all things are all in all and all in one.

-God makes us knowing Him, and His being is His knowing, and His making me know is the same as my knowing; so His knowing is mine just as in the master; what he teaches is one and the same as, in the pupil, what be is taught.
-And since His knowing is mine, and since His substance is His knowing and His nature and His essence, it follows that His essence and His substance and His nature are mine.
+God causes us to know Him, and His being is His knowing, and His making me know is the same as my knowing.
+Therefore, His knowing is mine, just as what the master teaches is one and the same as what the pupil learns.
+And since His knowing is mine, and since His substance is His knowing, and His nature and His essence [as well], it follows that His essence and His substance and His nature are mine.
 And if His substance, His being and His nature are mine, then I am the son of God.
-“See, brethren, what love God has bestowed on us that we should be called and should be the Son of God!”
+“Behold, brethren, what manner of love the Father has bestowed upon us that we should be called and should be the Son of God!”

 That is true, for Isaiah says, “To whom have you likened Him or what image will you give Him?”
 (Isa.
 40:18).
 Since it is God’s nature not to be like anyone, we have to come to the state of being nothing in order to enter into the same nature that He is.
-So, when I am able to establish myself in Nothing and Nothing in myself, uprooting and casting out what is in me, then I can pass into the naked being of God, which is the naked being of the spirit.
-All that smacks of likeness must be ousted that I may be transplanted into God and become one with Him: one substance, one being, one nature, and the Son of God.
-Once this happens there is nothing hidden in God that is not revealed, that is not mine.
+So when I am able to establish myself in nothing and nothing in myself, uprooting and casting out what is in me, then I can pass into the naked being of God, which is the naked being of the spirit.
+All that smacks of likeness must be cast out that I may be transplanted into God and become one with Him: one substance, one being, one nature, and the Son of God.
+Once this happens, there is nothing hidden in God that is not revealed, that is not mine.
 Then I shall be wise and mighty and all else as He is, and one and the same with Him.
-Then, Sion will become truly seeing, and true Israel, a God-seeing man, from whom nothing in the Godhead is hidden.
+Then Sion will become truly seeing and true Israel, a God-seeing man, from whom nothing in the Godhead is hidden.
 Then man is directed into God.
-But so that nothing may be hidden in God that is not revealed to me, there must appear to me nothing like, no image, for no image can reveal to us the Godhead or its essence.
+But so that nothing may be hidden in God that is not revealed to me, there must appear to me nothing like; no image, for no image can reveal to us the Godhead or its essence.
 Should any image or any likeness remain in you, you would never be one with God.
-To be one with God, there must be in you nothing imagined or imaged forth, so that nothing is covered up in you that is not discovered or cast out.1
+To be one with God there must be in you nothing imagined or imaged forth, so that nothing is covered up in you that is not discovered or cast out.1

-Observe the nature of defect.
-It comes from no thing.
-2 So, what comes of nothing must be expunged from the soul: for so long as there is such defect in you, you are not God’s son.
-Man laments and is sorrowful, solely on account of deficiency.
-And so, for man to become the Son of God, all that must be expunged and driven out, so that there is no more sorrow and lamentation.
-A man is not stone or wood, for that is all deficiency and nought.
-We shall not be like Him until this nothing is expelled so that we are all in all as God is all in all.
+Observe the nature of want: it comes from nothing.2 So what comes of nothing must be purged from the soul, for so long as there is such want in you, you are not God’s son.
+Man laments and is sorrowful solely on account of want.
+And so for man to become the Son of God, all that must be purged and cast out, so that there is no more sorrow and lamentation.
+A man is not stone or wood, for that is all want and nought.
+We shall not be like Him until this nothing is expelled, so that we are all in all as God is all in all.

 Man has a twofold birth: one into the world, and one out of the world, which is spiritual and into God.
-Do you want to know if your child is born, and if he is naked—whether you have in fact become God’s son?
+Do you want to know if your child is born, and if he is naked — whether you have in fact become God’s son?
 If you grieve in your heart for anything, even on account of sin, your child is not yet born.
-If your heart is sore you are not yet a mother- but you are in labor and your time is near.
-So do not despair if you grieve for yourself or your friend-though it is not yet born, it is near to birth.
+If your heart is sore you are not yet a mother — but you are in labour and your time is near.
+So do not despair if you grieve for yourself or your friend — though it is not yet born, it is near to birth.
 But the child is fully born when a man’s heart grieves for nothing: then a man has the essence and the nature and the substance and the wisdom and the joy and all that God has.
 Then the very being of the Son of God is ours and in us and we attain to the very essence of God.